 We conclude this section by mentioning some further limitations and ideas for future research.
 As with many questionnaires and surveys, we faced a lot of missing values.
 Since our aim was to look at the effect of many variables, there is, of course, a higher number of incomplete observations.
-Although 1715 students started the survey, our most extensive models were only based on 734, 863, and 864 students (for AYP, CSE and dropout, respectively).
+Although 1715 students started the survey, our most extensive models were only based on 734, 863, and 864 students (for AYP, CSE and drop-out, respectively).
 It was decided to use as many students as possible to limit the loss of information, leading to different datasets for different analyses.
 However, this should not affect the conclusions that were drawn.
 A further point of improvement is the time-range that was considered.
 In this study, we only evaluated the results for one academic year.
 Nevertheless, based on follow-up studies, it would be possible to perform a cohort analysis in which the evolution over time of both mental health and academic performance could be investigated.
 With the issue of incomplete data in mind, students should be encouraged to participate in the subsequent questionnaires so that the same students throughout their three-year college experience can be monitored.

 Another important limitation of the current study is the high underlying variability.
 For example, the R squared measure of the linear regression models under consideration was never higher than 14% (meaning that the proportion of variability in the response explained by the covariates included in the model was rather small).
-Therefore, even after correcting for the important background variables, a lot of variance remains unexplained, and the conclusions drawn from these models should not be overinterpreted performed analysis could therefore be seen as the start of more advanced techniques, such as a latent class analysis or a confirmatory factor analysis.
+Therefore, even after correcting for the important background variables, a lot of variance remains unexplained, and the conclusions drawn from these models should not be overinterpreted.
+Although the unsupervised hierarchical clustering used in this study gives nice insights, it can be considered to be subjective as it is purely data driven and the final split into clusters is based on the user.
+We tried to be as objective as possible by following the default settings for splitting the dendrogram, which allows replication by other users.
+The performed analysis could therefore be seen as the start of more advanced techniques, such as a latent class analysis or a confirmatory factor analysis.
 This was considered out of the scope of the current thesis.